Transient concurrence for copropagating entangled bosons and fermions

-Transient dynamics of copropagating entangled bosons and fermions remains an unexplored aspect of quantum mechanics.
-We investigate how entanglement affects the spatiotemporal evolution of the particles using a modified version of the quantum shutter model.
-We derive a transient concurrence to quantify momentum-space entanglement, and show that it modulates the interference correlation of the joint probability density, allowing us to visualize the active regions where probabilistic bunching and antibunching phenomena emerge.
-Furthermore, we derive analytical expressions that reveal a direct connection between entanglement and the characteristic oscillations of the Hanbury-Brown and Twiss effect, highlighting the modulation of the phenomenon by quantum concurrence.

 \textit{Introduction.}---Quantum entanglement has been the subject of intense research since the early days of quantum mechanics \cite{epr,bohr_1935,sch_1935}.
 Traditionally, attention has focused on scenarios in which entangled particles move away from each other, with special attention to spin entanglement.
-However, there is a less explored field that could offer new physical insights: entanglement in copropagation scenarios, where the quantum particles travel along the same direction.
-Landmark experiments such as the Hanbury Brown and Twiss effect (HBT) \cite{HBT_Effect} and the Hong-Ou-Mandel effect (HOM) \cite{HOM_Effect}, which have demonstrated quantum interference not only with photons but also with material particles \cite{Aspect2019}, illustrate the rich dynamics and potential applications of entanglement in configurations where particles not only coexist in proximity but also maintain phase coherence while traveling in the same direction.
+However, there is a less explored regime that could offer new physical insights: entanglement in copropagation scenarios, where the quantum particles travel along the same direction.
+Landmark experiments such as the Hanbury Brown and Twiss effect (HBT) \cite{HBT_Effect} and the Hong-Ou-Mandel effect (HOM) \cite{HOM_Effect}, which have demonstrated quantum interference not only with photons but also with material particles \cite{Aspect2019}, illustrate the rich dynamics and potential applications of entanglement in configurations where particles coexist in proximity and maintain phase coherence while traveling together.
+Fascinating experiments involving streams or beams of particles have revealed collective behaviors that are unequivocally linked to the bosonic or fermionic nature of the moving particles \cite{Yasuda_1996,Ensslin1999,Yamamoto1999,Schellekens_2005,Iannuzzi2006,Jeltes2007, Rosenberg2022, caylaPRL2020}.
+Furthermore, if the particles initially start from an entangled configuration, quantum correlations between them are expected to manifest in flight through visible interferences.